M66B/FairEmail/FAQ.md

 ## How to ...?

-* Change the account name: Setup, step 1, Manage, tap account
+* Change the account name: Settings, scroll to step 1, tap Manage, tap account
-* Change the swipe left/right target: Setup, Behavior, Set swipe actions
+* Change the swipe left/right target: Settings, tab page Behavior, Set swipe actions
-* Change password: Setup, step 1, Manage, tap account, change password
+* Change password: Settings, scroll to step 1, tap Manage, tap account, change password
-* Set a signature: Setup, step 2, Manage, tap identity, Edit signature.
+* Set a signature: Settings, scroll to step 2, tap Manage, tap identity, Edit signature.
 * Add CC and BCC addresses: tap the people's icon at the end of the subject
 * Go to the next/previous message on archive/delete: in the behavior settings disable *Automatically close conversations* and select *Go to next/previous conversation* for *On closing a conversation*
 * Add a folder to the unified inbox: long press the folder in the folder list and tick *Show in unified inbox*
 * Add a folder to the navigation menu: long press the folder in the folder list and tick *Show in navigation menu*
-* Load more messages: long press a folder in the folder list, select *Synchronize more messages*
+* Load more messages: long press a folder in the folder list, select *Fetch more messages*
 * Delete a message, skipping trash: in the 3-dots menu just above the message text *Delete* or alternatively, unselect the trash folder in the account settings
-* Delete an account/identity: Setup step 1/2, Manage, tap account/identity, three-dots menu, Delete
+* Delete an account/identity: Settings, scroll to step 1/2, tap Manage, tap account/identity, three-dots menu, Delete
 * Delete a folder: long press the folder in the folder list, Edit properties, three-dots menu, Delete
 * Undo send: Outbox, tap message, tap undo icon button
 * Store sent messages in the inbox: please [see this FAQ](#user-content-faq142)
-* Change system folders: Setup, step 1, Manage, tap account, at the bottom
+* Change system folders: Settings, scroll to step 1, tap Manage, tap account, at the bottom
-* Export/import settings: Setup, navigation/hamburger menu
+* Export/import settings: Settings, navigation/hamburger menu

 ## Known problems